 It is important to consider the need for community engagement early in the process.
-New renewable energy developments, especially in proximity to residential dwellings, frequently encounter concerns from residents for a number of reasons, including concerns about impact on visual amenity, noise, fire, etc. There may be valid concerns from residents that can then be addressed early in the process, which can help to avoid negative community interaction later in the process, as well as foster community buy-in, including the community in the process before any statutory requirements.
+The scale of the project will determine the extent of community engagement that may be required.
+Developments, especially those in proximity to residential dwellings, frequently generate concerns from residents for several reasons, including concerns about their impact on visual amenity, conservation, and emissions, among others.
+The resident concerns may be addressed early in the planning process, which can help avoid negative community interaction later in the process, as well as foster community buy-in and include the community before any statutory processes commence.
 This early engagement has been shown to improve the acceptance of renewable energy developments in the surrounding area.
 Identifying key public stakeholders and community leaders is an important task to undertake as early as practicable.